 Greek home cooking

 When we talk about cooking food in Greece we are mostly talking about magirefta (the food that is cooked in a pot or in an oven pat.
-This can be fish, seafood, meat, pasta, rice, legumes and of course vegetables.
-Garlic, Spices, Onions, Tomatoes, honey and most certainly olive oil are the ingredients that makes the difference.
+This can be fish, seafood, meat, pasta, rice, legumes, and of course vegetables.
+Garlic, Spices, Onions, Tomatoes, honey, and most certainly olive oil are the ingredients that make the difference.

 Ladera Athena Greek Food

 This is the food that every family in Greece eat mostly during the week.
 The name actually means with olive oil so you can easily guess that is the heart of Mediterranean cuisine.
 Their base is different vegetables and Greeks love eating them with feta cheese.
 You cannot have ladera without feta cheese.
 It is a crime!
 This food is hard to find in a restaurant.
 You have a food chance to find them at an old school Taverna.
 The recipes are endless but the most known ones are:

 - Briam (zucchini, eggplant, tomato, garlic, potatoes, and olive oil)

 - Imam (eggplant, tomato, olive oil, garlic, onions, and parsley)

 - Gemista (tomatoes, zucchini, and peppers stuffed with rice)